 Students will receive their HawkCard in the mail 5-10 business days after attending a SOAR.

-Staff/Faculty, will receive their HawkCard when they stop at by the HawkCard office to have their picture taken.
+Staff/Faculty, will receive their HawkCard when they stop by the HawkCard office to have their picture taken.
 We recommend that all staff call the office first to make sure that they are in our system.

 The technology that makes your HawkCard work includes an antenna, electronic chip, and magnetic stripe.
 There are three primary reasons for your HawkCard to stop working on electronically controlled doors: